stocnet/manynet/README.md

 vocabulary, syntax, and expected formats for data inputs and analytic outputs.
-Many of these packages only work on *some* types of networks (usually one-mode, simple, directed or undirected networks) for *some* types of analysis; if you want to analyse a different type of network, a different package is needed.
+Many of these packages only work on *some* types of networks (usually one-mode, simple, directed or undirected networks) for *some* types of analysis; if you want to analyse a different type of network or try a different analysis, a different package is needed.
 And they can rely on a very different visual language (and sometimes plotting engine), which can mess up your pretty presentation or paper.
 This can make learning and using network analysis tools in R challenging.

 *That’s why `{manynet}` helps researchers with Making, Manipulating, and Mapping networks.*